jorigamy/jorigamy.github.io/_posts/2011-11-08-welcome-to-jekyll.markdown

 btn-text: fork
 btn-link: https://github.com/jorigamy/jorigamy.github.io
 locker: "yes"
-locker-content: "Share a secret"
+locker-content: "<p>Know the right secrets and be rich</p><p><b>Become a web ninja</b></p>"
-locker-header: "Scopri i segreti"
+locker-header: "Discover The secrets and became a web ninja"
-locker-description: "Diventa il re dei segreti"
+locker-description: "With the secret you'll can metamorph into a new generation web ninja"
 locker-tweet-url: "https://sitelink.com"
 locker-tweet-text: "This is the text of the tweet"
 locker-tweet-via: "lantoniotrento"